Thomas

 congressional officials …

-Arizona is a moderately-sized congressional delegation with two first-term senators, two freshman members of the House, one retiring congresswoman, and one other House member running for a Senate seat.
+Arizona is a moderately sized congressional delegation with one first-term senator, two freshman members of the House, and one retiring congressman.

-Of the 11 members in the 2022-2023 class, only two are female, and nine are male, with four having minority representation through the end of the year.
-Three are lawyers, several are business people, one has a doctorate, five have a Master’s degree, and one has a dental degree.
+Of the 11 members only one is female, and ten are male.
+Three are lawyers, several are business people, and one has a dental degree.

-The average tenure for the delegation is four terms, assuming everyone completes their service through the end of 2024.
-The longest-serving member has been in Congress for 11 terms.
+The average tenure for the delegation is 4.1 terms, assuming everyone completes their service through the end of 2026.
+The longest-serving member has been in Congress for 12 terms.

 When you look at these profiles, we have given each a letter grade for their effort this Congress, based on various factors, which you will find in What Is Thomas Looking For?
 These letter grades are probably pretty familiar to you if you have ever been a school student (we hope the answer to that is we all have!)